dholde/holiday-reading-summary/FACTFULLNESS.md

 ### Introduction
 #### Short Summary
-* Starts with a test asking 13 questions about the condition of the world in order to show how bad our sense for the current condition of the world acutally is.
+* Hans Rosling starts with a test asking the reader 13 questions about the condition of the world in order to show how bad our sense for the current condition of the world acutally is.
 These are questions like *"How did the number of deaths due to natural disasters develop in the last 100 years?"* or *"Worldwide 30 year old men visited a school for 10 years on average.
 How many years did women of the same age visit school?"*
 * Tells about what triggered his wish to spread data-based knowledge about the real condition of the world
   * As he started teaching International Health at Karolinska Institute in the mid ninetees he recognized that his studends had a distorted view on the different facts about the world
 * He had three theories about what could be the reason for the misconceptions